 A short 20-minute drive from Queenstown is the former gold-mining settlement of Arrowtown.
-This charming and quirky town is located on the banks of the Arrow River, is surrounded by beautiful mountains and is known for its breath-taking fall colors!
+This historic gold mining town is a charming and quirky town located on the banks of the Arrow River, is surrounded by beautiful mountains and is known for its breath-taking fall colors!

 The main street is lined with well-preserved buildings from the late 19th century.
 Much of the place has an interesting story to tell, and is well worth a stop when touring Queenstown!